• Skip to primary navigation

 • Stir in flour, tomato paste, garlic, and thyme, and cook for a minute.
 Slowly whisk in wine and broth until thickened.
 Transfer to a slow cooker.

-• Add potatoes, carrots, and bay leaves to the slow cooker.
-Add roast along with any juices to the slow cooker and arrange vegetables around it.
+• Add roast along with any juices to the slow cooker and arrange potatoes, carrots and bay leaves around it.
 Cover and cook on low for 8 hours or on high for 6 hours, until beef is tender.

 • Remove beef to a cutting board and tent with aluminum foil for 5-10 minutes.
 Transfer the vegetables to a serving dish.